koli-hinokami/xcc/readme.md

 - if you can't read it in github just read from vim, made for 78 columns monowidth utf-8 syntax=markdown

+# Current state of hiatus

+xcc currently is in hiatus due to main and before the hiatus the only contributor of me, Koli Hinokami, getting tired with developing xcc.

+One thing for sure is everything is mine and written by me singlehandedly without assistance from other people.

+I got to admit the compiler was pushed *a lot*.
+It's working very well just like I wished, and crosscompilation for a variety of platforms is as easy as I wanted.
+Some things like sideeffect infrastructure are lacking though.

+As for when xcc will go out of hiatus, I have *no* idea!
+For one, and for other I want to keep developing xcc singlehandedly with keeping things done by others away in xcc-contrib side of things.

+If you are thinking of taking xcc in you hands (and I'm sure you do as xcc is very promising), *pertrain to me* and keep your things as xcc-contrib like I want to.
+Some changes will get integrated into master, others will not.

+Taking the opportunity, archaic indev versions of xcc are deep into `stable` branch. `main` still starts from 0.9.8b.

 # Information

 xcc Retargetable C Compiler is what you may desire to call a toy C Compiler,